 Considering adding a black stain to your wood project?
-Check out Varathane Classic Black stain – our full review & how it looks on 7 types of wood!
+Check out Varathane Classic Black wood stain – our full review & how it looks on 7 types of wood!

 Black wood stain is a cool option for your DIY woodworking projects.

 Black wood can look modern, rustic, or masculine.
 It’s a fun color to play around with.